Investing in the future of medicine

 Claudio joined NeoMed in 2001 and became a Partner in 2004.
 He has over 15 years’ experience of venture capital investing in healthcare in Europe and the US.
 Prior to NeoMed, Claudio was a Venture Partner with Genevest Consulting Group SA, Geneva.
 He has academic research experience in molecular biology from the Max Planck Institute and the University of Connecticut.
 Claudio has an MBA from Erasmus University, the Netherlands and a PhD degree in Genetics from the University of Pavia, Italy.

-Anne-Mari joined Omega Funds in 2009 after 17 years in healthcare venture capital finance.
-At Omega, Anne-Mari is a member of the Investment Committee and is responsible for overseeing the firm’s financial and administrative operations.
+Anne-Mari joined Omega Funds in 2009 after 17 years in healthcare venture capital finance and is a Managing Director of the Omega funds.
+She served as Omega’s Chief Financial Officer, overseeing the firm’s financial and administrative operations, through July 2020.

 Previously, she was a Partner and Chief Financial Officer at Third Rock Ventures (TRV), a venture firm focused on life sciences investing.
 She joined TRV to establish its operations and assisted the firm in successfully raising its inaugural fund in 2007.
 She managed all fund, company and portfolio operations as well as investor relations.
 Prior to TRV, Anne-Mari served as CFO of MPM Capital, a leading biotech venture capital firm with 4 funds and over $2.3 billion under management.
 During her 14-year tenure with MPM, she was responsible for financial management of MPM’s venture funds and other entities, financial reporting, building and oversight of all back office operations, investor relations and office administration.
 She was also a Founder and CFO of APS Material Services.
 Anne-Mari received her BS in Engineering at the Turku Institute of Technology in Finland and has completed advanced studies in corporate finance at Boston University.